nasa/fprime/docs/UsersGuide/user/fprime-util.md

   -h, --help            show this help message and exit

 subcommands:
   F prime utility command line.
 Please run one of the commands.
 For help, run a command with the --help flag.

-  {generate,purge,build,impl,impl-ut,build-ut,check,check-all,install,build-all,hash-to-file}
+  {generate,purge,hash-to-file,info,build,impl,check,coverage,install}
+    generate            Generate a build cache directory
+    purge               Purge build cache directoriess
+    hash-to-file        Converts F prime build hash to filename. info                Gets fprime-util contextual information.
+    build               Build components, ports, and deployments in the specified directory impl                Generate implementation template files in the specified directory check               Run unit tests in the specified directory coverage            Generate unit test coverage reports in the specified directory install             Install the current deployment build artifacts in the specified directory
 ```

 The `fprime-util` helper is driven by a series of subcommands listed above.
 Each perform one aspect of the development process